-Two Paths:

-- 1. We can put in the hard work, long hours and overcome the myriad challenges of life to become great, thereby elevating ourselves through our actions. - 2.
+- Two Paths:1.
+We can put in the hard work, long hours and overcome the myriad challenges of life to become great, thereby elevating ourselves through our actions. - 2.
 Or, we can take a shortcut and knock others down, thereby temporarily propping ourselves up.

-Of course this is a counterfeit, because although there is a temporary high and feeling of importance from being the center of attention as the gossip king or queen, the feeling is shortlived and our true self esteem actually takes quite a hit.
+Of course this is a counterfeit, because although there is a temporary high and feeling of importance from being the center of attention as the gossip king or queen, the feeling is short-lived and our true self esteem actually takes quite a hit.

-We All Know The Truth: Even as the gossip flies, we know deep down that we are not one iota better; we have just dragged others down to our level.
+We All KnowEven as the gossip flies, we know deep down that we are not one iota better; we haveThe Truth:just dragged others down to our level.

 Fear Not!
 A lot of us are just afraid to be great and we prefer a tacit conspiracy where we all settle on being mediocre rather than opening ourselves up to the risk of failing.